tvanyo/obsPPTXwithPython/README.md

 # obsPPTXwithPython

 Inspired by Scott Hanselman's [PowerPointToOBSSceneSwitcher][1], I was looking for a way to do this on macOS.
-Many hours consumed trying to re-adjust to AppleScript while dealing with MSFT's PowerPoint dictionary, but got there.
+This uses Applescript to both control the slides (easy) and extract the notes (harder than it needed be).
+The Applescript is run from the python, so no need to have multiple things running at a time.
+I spent a lot more time trying to get Applescript to work than getting anything else running.

-This is a MVP, but it is working.
+This is a MVP, so don't expect perfection.
 You can advance or retreat in a pptx presentation and OBS will change scenes as expected.
-Tested against PowerPoint 16.44.
+Tested against PowerPoint 16.44, but more testing would be good.

 You need to add "OBS:<SCENENAME>" to the notes section, just like in Scott's implmentation.
-You should have the presentation in Slide Show view for this to work.
+You should have the presentation in Slide Show view for this to work out of the gate.
+Just like Scott's, you'll have a terminal open to run.

 I'm using pygame for keyboard capture.
+* pygame was quick and easy, so it get's the nod for v1
-* Looked at the keyboard package, but needs root and I wanted to avoid that like the plague.
+* Looked at the keyboard package, but needs root and I wanted to avoid that
 * Looked at curses, which might be better
-* pygame was quick and easy, so it get's the nood for v1

 ## Other References